gc-da11yn/gc-da11yn.github.io/src/pages/en/information-and-communications-technology-ict-accessibility-requirements.md

 			<td>
 				<p><strong>10.2.1.1 Keyboard</strong></p>
 				<p>Where ICT is a non-web document, it shall satisfy the <a href="http://www.w3.org/TR/WCAG21/#keyboard">WCAG 2.1 Success Criterion 2.1.1 Keyboard</a>.</p>
-				<p><strong>WCAG 2.1 Success Criterion 2.1.1 Keyboard</strong></p>
-				<p><a href="http://www.w3.org/WAI/WCAG21/Understanding/keyboard.html">Understanding Keyboard</a></p>
-				<p><a href="http://www.w3.org/WAI/WCAG21/quickref/#keyboard">How to Meet Keyboard</a></p>
-				<p>(Level A)</p>
-				<p>All <a href="http://www.w3.org/TR/WCAG21/#dfn-functionality">functionality</a> of the content is operable through a <a href="http://www.w3.org/TR/WCAG21/#dfn-keyboard-interface">keyboard interface </a>without requiring specific timings for individual keystrokes, except where the underlying function requires input that depends on the path of the user's movement and not just the endpoints.</p>
-				<p>Note: This exception relates to the underlying function, not the input technique.
-For example, if using handwriting to enter text, the input technique (handwriting) requires path-dependent input but the underlying function (text input) does not.</p>
-				<p>Note: This does not forbid and should not discourage providing mouse input or other input methods in addition to keyboard operation.</p>
 			</td>
 			<td>
 				<p><strong>C.10.2.1.1 Keyboard</strong></p>